grscheller/scheller-linux-archive/grokRust/README.md

         return 0;
     }
 ```
-This program compiles without *even a warning message*, but when run<br>
+This program compiles without *even a warning message*, but when run
 surprises the programmer with the output,
 ```
    5